• Given a poor prognosis after being diagnosed with stage IV pancreatic cancer

 *Dr. Gaynor passed away in 2015.

-Marisa tells her story in “Reimagining the Possible: A 20-year Survivor of Pancreatic Cancer,” part of the Survivors Video series.
+Marisa tells her story in “Reimagining the Possible: A 20-year Survivor of Pancreatic Cancer,” part of the Survivor Video series.